 Private instruction in guitar for a music major or minor.
 At the end of the fourth year of study, students will perform in a jury audition to determine their continuation in the music program as a music major or minor.
 It is recommended that this course also include preparation or performance of a senior recital.
-1 credit = one 30-minute weekly lesson with a 30-minute weekly responsible place.
+1 credit = one 30minute weekly lesson with a 30-minute weekly studio class.